ArmandoFerraj/PrimesToAMillion/README.md

-# Primes Up To a Million
+# Primes To a Million

 - A curious question is, how many primes are there up to a million?
 To find out I first constructed an algorithm that checks if a number is prime.
 I Then iterated through the naturals up to one million checking each number and appending the primes in a list.